Scanner Class tutorial with examples in java

 The Iterator

-class is used to iterate scanned primitive types, and Closeable
+class is used to iterate over scanned primitive types, and Closeable

-is used to release the resources once the scanner reads the source.
+is employed to release resources once the scanner reads the source.

 import java.util.Scanner;